 Who can participate?

-The Elie Wiesel study tour Explore the past.
-Shape the future! is addressed to high school and university students aged 18-25, from all across Romania, studying in all domains, enrolled in high school and/or university, with knowledge on the Holocaust and Communism, and a strong motivation to study more on these topics.
+The 2nd edition of Elie Wiesel study tour Explore the past.
+Shape the future! is addressed to university students aged 20-26, from all across Romania, studying in all domains, enrolled in university (BA program, master or PhD), with knowledge on the Holocaust and a strong motivation to study more on this topic.
 Eligible applications should also demonstrate a strong interest in better understanding critical days in our past in order to positively influence the days of tomorrow.

-Students interested to apply for the study tour must show a significant interest in subjects such as the Holocaust and the Communist era in Romania, while demonstrating a willingness to organize dissemination activities for their colleagues after the program is complete.
+Students interested to apply for the study tour must show a significant interest in the Holocaust, while demonstrating a willingness to organize dissemination activities for their colleagues after the program is complete.

 The organizing team

 Carter Johnson will provide senior oversight and guidance to program staff of Elie Wiesel Study Tour.
 Dr.Johnson has over 10 years’ experience managing field operations and youth programs across a wide variety of countries and thematic areas.

 Eliza Chirilă, American Councils Romania Country Representative

 Eliza Chirilă will lead project development and provide operational oversight of Elie Wiesel Study Tour.
 Ms. Chirilă has worked on youth affairs for several years, having previously been a Youth Delegate to the United Nations and president of the Romanian-American University (RAU) Students Councils, RAU Senate and Board Member, and Vice-President of the National Students Union (USR).
 Ms. Chirilă is active in the civil society community, involved in the World Economic Forum’s Global Shapers Bucharest Hub, programs involving student transition to the workforce, and other areas of social economic development.